"""Class to automatically select available and new primers for sequencing runs."""

 for f in record.features:

-if 'part' not in str(f.qualifiers):
+if "part" not in f.qualifiers:

 continue

-part_name = ''.join(f.qualifiers['part'])
+part_name = "".join(f.qualifiers["part"])

 strand = f.location.strand

-start, end = sorted([int(e) for e in [f.location.start,
+start, end = sorted([int(e) for e in [f.location.start, f.location.end]])

 if start <= index <= end: